What is Chile Dry?

 From smoky ancho to fiery arbol, dried chiles are a cornerstone of global cuisine.
 But unless you're familiar with their nuances, choosing the right one can feel like navigating a spice labyrinth.
-In this article, we’ll turn up the heat on your culinary game with everything you need to know about chile dry.
+In this article, we'll cover everything you need to know about chile dry.

 What Exactly Is Chile Dry?